 Before putting your baby to sleep for the winter months, fill up the gas tank with the highest octane / lowest amount of ethanol gasoline you can find and add some fuel stabilizer.
 A fuel tank that’s not full could lead to condensation issues.

 Change oil?
 Tune-up before storing?

-One of the important things is to make sure your cooling system’s coolant is clean, rust free and check the strength so its strong enough to resist freezing and cracking things you don’t want cracked during the cold-as-F winter storage months.
+One of the important things is to make sure your cooling system’s coolant is clean, rust-free and check the strength so its strong enough to resist freezing and cracking things you don’t want cracking during the cold-as-F winter storage months.

 How can I prevent flat-spotting my tires?

-If you have R-compound rubber (more sensitive to colder temps) or just want to use some extra caution.
-You could remove your wheels/tires entirely and place the foxbody on jackstands (good to not load the suspension as well) or pick up a set of used 10-holes for next to free (if you are still 4-lug) or a set of SN95 wheels and bad tires for cheap also.
+If you have an R-compound rubber (more sensitive to colder temps) or just want to use some extra caution.
+You could remove your wheels/tires entirely and place the fox body Mustang on jack stands (good to not load the suspension as well) or pick up a set of used 10-holes for next to free (if you are still 4-lug) or a set of SN95 wheels and bad tires for cheap also.
 This way you can store your awesome tires in the basement where it’s warm and you can still keep your fox rolling in the winter months.

 There are other methods to help prevent flat-spotting such as increasing the tire pressure to just under the max allowable tire pressure as indicated on your sidewall.

 You could also get a sheet of 2″ thick closed-cell insulation board and cut four squares out of it to put under your tires.
 The other alternative is to roll your fox body once a month, even if it’s just a few inches back and forth.

 Protecting the paint and covers

 Before storing, it’s a good idea to wash everything with Dawn to help get rid of any grease or grime.
 Then do a few good coats of cleaner, polish, and wax.
 Covering the car, especially outdoors is another polarizing topic.